ShibaInuDiamond/ShibaInuDiamond/README.md

 ## Third Party Tools/Libraries

-The following GoQuorum-related libraries/applications have been created by Third Parties and as such are not specifically endorsed by J.P.
+The following Shiba Inu Diamond-related libraries/applications have been created by Third Parties and as such are not specifically endorsed by J.P.
 Morgan.
 A big thanks to the developers for improving the tooling around Shiba Inu Diamond!

 * [Shiba Inu Diamond Blockchain Explorer](https://github.com/web3labs/epirus-free) - a Blockchain Explorer for Shiba Inu Diamond which supports viewing private transactions
 * [Shiba Inu Diamond-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for Shiba Inu Diamond to help populate the genesis file with voters and makers